Sherbrooke (federal electoral district): Geography

 This riding in the south of the province is located in the Quebec region of Estrie.
 It consists of most of the city of Sherbrooke, other than certain areas to the north and south.

 The riding is enclosed in its only neighbour, Compton—Stanstead.

 History

 It was created in 1924 from parts of Town of Sherbrooke and Richmond—Arthabaska ridings.

+It was one of the two seats to be won by the Progressive Conservatives in their washout in the 1993 federal election, won by former Cabinet minister and subsequent leader Jean Charest.

 The 2012 electoral redistribution saw this riding gain and lose territory with Compton—Stanstead.

 Following the 2022 Canadian federal electoral redistribution, the riding lost the Parc-Belvédère area to Compton—Stanstead.

 Members of Parliament

 This riding has elected the following members of the House of Commons of Canada: